Wild Goose State Trail: WI State Highway 60 to Burnett

 After a slight uphill climb for 4.5 miles, the Wild Goose State Trail arrives in Juneau.
 The trail winds past the large factory complex of Sensient Technologies Corporation.
 Sensient makes colors, flavors, and fragrances used in food, beverages, and pharmaceuticals.

-After crossing County Road S in Juneau, an information kiosk is found.
+After crossing County Highway S in Juneau, an information kiosk is found.
 The trail surface is paved from that intersection for a half mile north.
 Bicyclists may want to stop at Juneau’s Wild Goose Park.
 It has a picnic shelter, drinking water, flush toilets, playground, and athletic fields.
 One of the interesting features of Wild Goose Park is that it offers overnight camping for hikers and bikers on the trail.
 Campers may pick from designated campsites, with self-registration and payment located at the picnic shelter.
 The cost is $10 per night.
+Campsites do not have an electrical outlet or water supply, and garbage must be carried out.

 Named “Victory” by settlers in 1845, Dodge County’s seat of government was later renamed for Paul Juneau, the son of Solomon Juneau.
 The elder Juneau was a French-Canadian fur trader who founded Milwaukee.
-The son, Paul Juneau, was born in 1822 near Milwaukee, and later came to Dodge County.
-Along with his father (who settled in Theresa), the two served as liaisons between local Native Americans and white settlers.
+His son, Paul Juneau, was born in 1822 near Milwaukee, and later settled in Dodge County.
+Along with his father, who settled in Theresa, the two pioneerss served as liaisons between local Native Americans and white American and European settlers.
 Paul Juneau died at age 36 in 1858, and his grave is in the Juneau Cemetery.
 Juneau was incorporated as a village in 1865 and as a city in 1879.

 Three miles north of Juneau, the Wild Goose Trail runs through Minnesota Junction.
 This small community was named for the place where an east-west Milwaukee Road line, expected to extend to Minnesota, intersected a north–south Chicago and Northwestern Railroad line.
 The north–south line was abandoned in 1984, and is now the Wild Goose State Trail.
 The trail still crosses the operational east–west Wisconsin and Southern Railroad line.
 Bicyclists should exercise care when crossing these tracks.